inarizushi/fungus-site/docs/recipes2/index.md

 1. Add a Play Music Command to the current Block by clicking the Add Command (plus-sign "+" button) in the Inspector, and then choosing menu: ```Audio | Play Music```.

-1. Ensure the Play Music command is selected (green highlight) in the top of the Inspector, and then drag the desired music clip file into the "Music Clip" propertyin the bottom half of the Inspector:
+1. Ensure the Play Music command is selected (green highlight) in the top of the Inspector, and then drag the desired music clip file into the "Music Clip" property in the bottom half of the Inspector:
 <br>
 ![Add Play Music command](./images/004_play_music/1_add_playmusic_command.png "Add Play Music command")
 <br>